Green Dot Bystander Intervention At Jacksonville University

 - Faculty & Staff: 3 hours

-Green Dot JU will be hosting open Bystander Trainings on campus in the fall and spring semesters.
-This interactive training seeks to empower participants to discover ways to be active bystanders and create a community that does not tolerate violence and recognizes that we all have a role to play in ending it.
+Green Dot JU will be hosting open Bystander Trainings on campus throughout the year for students, staff, and faculty.
+These interactive trainings seek to empower participants to discover ways to be active bystanders and create a community that does not tolerate violence and recognizes that we all have a role to play in ending it.

 For more information about upcoming trainings, contact Jeni and Keri at email@example.com.